-Sleep deprivation is making product teams age faster and think slower
+Sleep deprivation and product teams

 In today’s tech culture, it’s not surprising that people treat their bodies like machines.
 Software, social networks, and the internet don’t sleep, so why should the people who build them?

 The artifacts of this cultural norm are legion.
 Tech employees in Silicon Valley sport t-shirts which unironically proclaim a “9 to 5 is for the weak.”
 Gary Vaynerchuk, author of several books on entrepreneurship and host of a popular self-named podcast has implied that working less than 18 hours each day is lazy.
 Employers like Google even offer nap rooms to help employees reclaim much-needed shuteye.

 Is all this under-sleeping really productive?
 Probably not, according to research by Stanford economist John Pencavel who found diminishing returns for workweeks longer than 56 hours.

 On top of that, those who rely on their creativity may be hardest hit – among them, product teams.
 The consequences of undersleeping are truly stranger than fiction.

 What do cancer, Alzheimer’s, and heart disease have in common?
 They are three among many side-effects of sleep deprivation according to Dr. Matthew Walker, neuroscience sleep researcher at University of California Berkeley and author of Why We Sleep.

 “The shorter your sleep, the shorter your life,” said Walker.
 “The leading causes of disease and death in developed nations such as obesity, dementia, diabetes, and cancer all have recognized causal links to a lack of sleep.”

 While we sleep, our bodies recover.
 Muscles rebuild, cells repair, and our cardiovascular system heals.
 Without sleep, this can’t happen.
 The degenerative effects can be seen across age groups, reports Dr. Walker.